northcoastmountainrat/Sitchensis/README.md

   * Dependencies are automatically downloaded when the package is installed.
   * Dependencies can also be downloaded by creating an environment called 'sitchensis' with the included .yml file
   `conda env create --file FullFilePath\sitchensis.yml`

-* Database configuration: I don't know what this means yet

-* How to run tests:
-   * To test that the code is configured properly and working upload the clean data file in the "SitchensisTests" folder called "Mothership_Clean.xlsx."
-   * Run the program as described above.
-   * If configured properly a folder with outputs will be created called "SitchensisOutputs."
-In it will be two log files and a calculated output file with the date appended.
-   * Windows of scatterplots should pop up for outlier scanning.
-   * Once these are closed, a browser window will pop up and render a 3D tree from the excel file.

-### Contribution guidelines ###

-* Writing tests: ????
-* Code review: ?????
-* Other guidelines: ????

 ### Who do I talk to? ###